likelian/Lab_spring2022/README.md

 1. comparison with a mean baseline
 2. remove the non-vocal part prediction in post-processing
 3. remove outliners from the test set

-EQ:
-1. continue with data prepration and training

 No GAN